LYNCH·LLP

 • What is the range of allowance rates across his art units?

-Allowance rates range from 27% to 97% across the art units, reflecting variation in outcomes by subject area within the technology center.
+Allowance rates range from 27% to 97% across these art units, reflecting variation in outcomes by art-unit classification.

 ◈ RESPONDING TO AN OFFICE ACTION